 First DO NOT clean valuable coins.
 Most collectors rarely clean a coin as it can greatly reduce its value.
-If you have some smaller value coins like Dimes or Penny’s then this article is for you.
-Patina is the thin layer of tarnish that develops on a coin over many years and many collectors appreciate this.
-It is best not to clean this off expensive coins as the value can be reduced.
+If you have some smaller value coins like Dimes or Pennies, then this article is for you.
+Patina is the thin layer of tarnish that develops on a coin over many years and many coin collectors appreciate this, as they grade coins with too many factors to consider from rarity of the date and condition of the coin.
+It can be greenish copper- type colours or brownish hues.
+It is best not to clean patina off rare coins as the value can be reduced.
 99% of coins do not increase in value after you clean them but if you have some old coins you wish to clean, try these steps.

-Do Not use this on valuable coins and be careful not to get any in your eyes.
+Do not use this method on valuable coins and be careful not to get any in your eyes.

 Bronze coins can also be cleaned in soapy water or olive oil but not virgin olive oil as it might tarnish the metal.

 First decide, do you really want clean a ancient artifacts?
 Some ancient coinage when found can be completely covered in solidified clay or dirt, then commercial coin dealers soak them in liquid soap on vibrating machine which cleans and softens the outer material leaving coinage and platina on coin as it had been before.
 If you stil think you want to clean your ancient coin then,

 Was this article helpful?4 people found this article helpful